Bangladesh Institute of Islamic Thought

 Bangladesh Institute of Islamic Thought (BIIT) is a research-oriented think-tank situated in Bangladesh and is registered with the International Institute of Islamic Thought, based in Washington, United States.
 BIIT is engaged in research and in-depth studies for synthesizing education, culture & ethics.
 It was established in the year 1989 and presently functions as a registered non-government organization.

 Leadership

-Shah Abdul Hannan, a notable Bangladeshi intellectual, is a co-founder of the institute and currently serves as the head of the BIIT Trust.
+Shah Abdul Hannan, a notable Bangladeshi intellectual, is a co-founder of the institute.

 Location and services

 The divisional offices of the institute are located Chittagong, Rajshahi and Kushtia.
 The institution has a well resourced library.

 Publication

 The institute regularly publishes books and translated works from Islamic scholars of other languages such as Arabic and English.
-It publishes a semiannual journal called Bangladesh Journal of Islamic Thought (BJIT) in English and Bengali.
+It publishes a semiannual journal called Bangladesh Journal of Integrated Thought (BJIT) in English and Bengali.